sebasfalcone/better-work-notes/Notes_about_C++.md

 ### The right way
-C++ provides a way to re-throw the same exception that was caught.
-An its actually really simple:
+C++ provides a way to re-throw the same exception that was caught:

 ```C++
 #include <iostream>